markthree/vitepress-payload-extractor/README.md

 ## Motivation

-Our team was using vitepress to build large project documents, but as the number of documents grew, the meta-information payload of html pages became oversized, so I made this tool which extracts the duplicate payload of pages and reduces the size of the package.
+Our team was using [vitepress](https://github.com/vuejs/vitepress) to build large project documents, but as the number of documents grew, the meta information payload of html pages became oversized, so I made this tool that extracts the duplicate payload of pages and reduces the size of the package.

-With it, the documents in our team's production environment went from `255MB` to `94.4MB`, which is `37%` of the original size.
-If you have encountered the same problem, you are welcome to try it out!
+With it, our team's production documents went from `255MB` to `94.4MB`, which is `37%` of the original size.
+If you are in the same dilemma, maybe you can try this tool!

 <br />